moorepants/learn-multibody-dynamics/holonomic-eom.rst

 grows as large as 8 cm near the end of the simulation.
 The drifting constraint residuals are the cause of the variations of motion among the oscillation periods.
-Tighter integration tolerances can reduce the drifting constraint residuals, but that may come at an unnecessary computational cost.
+Tighter integration tolerances can reduce the drifting constraint residuals, but that will come at an unnecessary computational cost and not fully solve the issue.

 The effect of the constraints not staying satisfied throughout the simulation can also be seen if the system is animated.